TradeStation Review

 Website

-TradeStation’s website isn’t the easiest platform in the world to use.
-The Accounts tab at the top of the site is a good place to manage an account.
-Here, it’s possible to view balances, gain/loss details, positions, and other important information.
+TradeStation’s website may not be the easiest to navigate.
+The Accounts tab at the top of the site provides account management tools, including balances, gains/losses, positions, and other key details.

-The site itself has no actual research or trading resources.
-For these functions, there is a blue button in the top-right corner to place a trade.
-There are three platforms under the button: securities, and futures options.
-Each platform requires a relevant account (securities, futures options).
+The site itself lacks research and trading resources, but there’s a blue trade button in the upper-right corner that provides access to different platforms, including securities and futures options.
+Each platform requires the relevant account type (securities, futures options).

-The securities platform is available in both live and simulated modes.
-They have the same tools, which include:
+The securities platform is available in both live and simulated modes and includes tools like:

 - Vertical price ladder for quick trades